Al Soor Specialist Clinic

 • Neglecting Personal Care

-• You may struggle to shower, dress well, or clean your living space.
+• You may struggle to shower, dress appropriately, or maintain a clean living space.

-• Ask yourself: Have I stopped caring for myself like I used to?
+• Ask yourself: Have I stopped taking care of myself as I used to?

 WHEN SHOULD I BE CONCERNED?